Soojin-Lee0819/Computational-Artwork/midtermProject/journal.md

 **Progress**
 - I collected a png image for the falling Items

 - I coded basic animation of Items falling from the sky using void fall() that changes y position with added speed and void collision() that checks item colliding with the ground height and looping it by make it go back to the sky when it reaches the ground.

+    ```processing
     void fall() {
-    itemCoordinatey=itemCoordinatey+itemSpeed; //To start Item falling Action };
+    itemCoordinatey=itemCoordinatey+itemSpeed; //To start Item falling Action
+  };